joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 Technology transfer agreements are legal contracts between a technology owner, such as a university or research institution, and a recipient who wants to acquire the rights to use or commercialize the technology.
 The agreement outlines the terms and conditions under which the technology owner will transfer ownership or license the use of their technology to the recipient.
 These agreements are typically used when a technology owner has developed a new invention or intellectual property that they want to commercialize, but lack the resources or expertise to do so.

 There are several types of technology transfer agreements, including licensing agreements, joint development agreements, and assignment agreements.
-In a licensing agreement, the technology owner grants the recipient a license to use their technology in exchange for royalty payments or other forms of compensation.
-Joint development agreements involve the parties collaborating to further develop the technology, with each party contributing resources and sharing in any resulting profits.
-Assignment agreements involve the transfer of ownership of the technology from the technology owner to the recipient.

-The terms of technology transfer agreements can vary widely depending on the technology, the parties involved, and the intended use of the technology.
-Some common provisions in technology transfer agreements include:
+Some common provisions include:

-* Intellectual property rights: The agreement should specify which party owns the intellectual property rights to the technology and how those rights will be transferred or licensed to the recipient.
+* Intellectual property rights.
+Specify which party owns the intellectual property rights to the technology and how those rights will be transferred or licensed to the recipient.

-* Payment terms: The agreement should outline the compensation to be paid to the technology owner, whether in the form of royalties, licensing fees, or other forms of compensation.
+* Payment terms.
+Specify the compensation to be paid to the technology owner, whether in the form of royalties, licensing fees, or other forms of compensation.

-* Use restrictions: The agreement may impose restrictions on how the technology can be used by the recipient, such as limiting its use to specific fields or applications.
+* Use restrictions.
+Specify any restrictions on how the technology can be used by the recipient, such as limiting its use to specific fields or applications.

-* Confidentiality provisions: The agreement should include provisions to protect the confidentiality of the technology and any related trade secrets.
+* Confidentiality provisions.
+Specify any provisions to protect the confidentiality of the technology and any related trade secrets.

-* Dispute resolution: The agreement should specify how disputes between the parties will be resolved, such as through arbitration or mediation.
+* Dispute resolution.
+Specify how disputes between the parties will be resolved, such as through arbitration or mediation.

 Technology transfer agreements can be complex and require the involvement of legal and technical experts to ensure that the terms are fair and reasonable for all parties involved.
 The goal of these agreements is to facilitate the transfer of technology from the technology owner to the recipient, while protecting the interests of both parties and promoting innovation and economic growth.

 ## Licensing agreement (LA)

 A licensing agreement (LA) is a legal contract between two parties, where the owner of a particular product or technology (licensor) grants the rights to another party (licensee) to use or sell that product or technology.
-This agreement includes the specific terms and conditions that govern the rights and obligations of both parties.

 A licensing agreement typically covers the following aspects: